11 Important Things Sex Ed Doesn’t Teach You About Being A Woman

 - That sexual sovereignty doesn’t come naturally, especially for women.
 If you want it you’ll have to search it out, educate yourself, get the support and guidance to make that happen.

-- To be sexually expressed as a woman it is important to know YOUR sexual needs.
+- To be sexually expressed as a woman it’s important to know YOUR sexual needs.

 - Knowing your sexual needs is empowering.
-It is important to engage in self-discovery and self-pleasuring (as opposed to strait out masturbation) in order to have a fulfilling sex life.
+Self-discovery and self-pleasuring (as opposed to only routine masturbation) are important in order to have a fulfilling sex life.

 - And most importantly what the standard Sex Ed classes don’t teach you is how your sexuality is sacred.
-It is something you should hold dear and near to her heart.
+It’s something you should hold dear and near to her heart.

 In conclusion, there is so much more for you to discover about your sexuality.
 Learning about one’s sexuality is, in my opinion, a lifelong journey.
-And it should be a fun and pleasurable one.
-Please do not rely on the Sex Ed you received in school, from your parents and society for the flowering of your sexuality.
+Please don’t rely on the Sex Ed you received in school, from your parents and society for the flowering of your sexuality.
 Take the time to inform yourself about your sexuality.
-It is an important part of life, relationships, and intimacy.
+It’s an important part of life, relationships, and your soul’s evolution.